miskolczi-alex/cypress-testrail-simple/README.md

 ## Debugging

 This tool uses [debug](https://github.com/visionmedia/debug#readme) to output verbose logs.
-To see the logs, run it with environment variable `DEBUG=cypress-testrail-simple`.
+To see the logs, run it with environment variable `DEBUG=cypress-testrail-simple-upgraded`.

 ## Why?